-Vivienne De Watteville (1900 - 1957) was a British writer and adventurer.
-In 1923 she and her father started a safari trip through Kenya, Uganda and the Belgian Congo, hunting for trophies for the Natural History Museum in Berne, Switzerland.
+Vivienne Florence Beatrice De Watteville (1900 - 1957) was a British writer and adventurer.
+In 1923 she and her father went on a safari trip through Kenya, Uganda and the Belgian Congo, hunting for trophies for the Natural History Museum in Berne, Switzerland.
 When her father was killed by a lion, Vivienne De Watteville continued successfully hunting the animals she needed and finished the trip completely alone.

 Out In The Blue by Vivienne De Watteville (1927) is her first book in which she describes her experiences on safari.